 If your library card has expired, please bring the card and proof of your current address with you to the Library or to any Bookmobile stop to renew your card.

-Snap a picture of your photo ID after covering your license number.
+Snap a picture of your photo ID and current address after covering your license number.
 Email the image to firstname.lastname@example.org.
 Staff will renew your card and reply with an updated expiration date.
 Please note: Online renewals will only be granted Monday-Friday. renewal requests received after the library closes on Friday will be granted on Monday.

 A replacement library card can be secured upon provision of a valid photo ID and proof of current address to staff at either the Library’s Circulation Desk or at any Bookmobile stop.
 There may be a minimal charge to replace a library card.

 If your library card is lost or stolen, please report it immediately to 309.828.6091.
 You are responsible for any items checked out or fees accrued on your card until it has been reported to the Library as lost or stolen.